Can You Use a 529 Plan To Pay for Study Abroad?

 By Mark Kantrowitz

-Distributions from 529 college savings plans can be used tax-free to study abroad, subject to certain restrictions.
-In particular, the distribution must be used to pay for qualified higher education expenses at an eligible educational institution.
-Eligible educational institutions include colleges and universities that are eligible for Title IV federal student aid.
+Subject to certain restrictions, you can use tax-free distributions from tax-advantaged 529 college savings plans to study abroad.
+The distribution must be used to pay for qualified higher education expenses at an eligible educational institution, which includes colleges and universities eligible for Title IV federal student aid.

 There are two different ways to study abroad.

-• Most U.S. colleges and university offer a study abroad program, in which the student spends a term or two studying at a foreign university.
-If the U.S. college or university is eligible for Title IV federal student aid, the study abroad program will be eligible for federal student aid, provided that the classes in the study abroad program are accepted for credit by the U.S. college or university.
+The first is through U.S. colleges and universities offering a study abroad program in which the student spends a term or two studying at a foreign university.
+If the U.S. college or university is eligible for Title IV federal student aid, the study abroad program will also be eligible for federal student aid, provided that the classes in the study abroad program are accepted for credit by the U.S. college or university.

-• Students can also enroll in a foreign college or university for their entire educational program, provided that the foreign college or university is eligible for Title IV federal student aid.
-(Foreign colleges and universities that are eligible for Title IV federal student aid are limited to federal student loans.)
+The second option is for students to enroll in a foreign college or university for their entire educational program, provided the foreign college or university is eligible for Title IV federal student aid.
+(Foreign colleges and universities eligible for Title IV federal student aid are limited to federal student loans.)
 More than 400 foreign colleges and universities are eligible for Title IV federal student aid.

-You can search for colleges and universities that are eligible for Title IV federal student aid using the tool at Federal School Code Lookup for Section 529 Eligible Institutions
+You can search for colleges and universities eligible for Title IV federal student aid using the Federal School Code Lookup tool for Section 529 Eligible Institutions.
+For schools outside of the U.S., select “CN” for Canada, “MX” for Mexico, or “FC” for foreign country in the “state” field.

 A good place to start: